asyncapi/bindings/amqp/README.md

 <a name="channelBindingObjectQueueVHost"></a>`queue.vhost` | string | The virtual host of the queue.
 Defaults to `/`.
 <a name="channelBindingObjectBindingVersion"></a>`bindingVersion` | string | The version of this binding.
 If omitted, "latest" MUST be assumed.

-This object MUST contain only the properties defined above.
+This object MAY be extended with [Specification Extensions](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#specification-extensions).

 ##### Example